Skip to Content

 Don’t bring your road bike onto the carriage roads; they’ll chew your tires to bits.
 I punctured the front tire on my hybrid bike.
 Rich and Tween Traveler both have fatter mountain bike tires and fared much better.

 If you have kids on bikes that don’t have gears, choose your paths carefully.
-If you set off in any direction from Jordan Pond and you’ll hit big hills.
+If you set off in any direction from Jordan Pond, you’ll hit big hills.
 Tween Traveler just walked up most of these big hills.
 She did like the long downhills on the other side, though.

 A ranger recommended the carriage roads around Witch Hole, which you access from the parking lot at Hulls Cove visitors center, as flatter and easier for kids.
 And we had a good time doing that loop ride one afternoon.